Solar Whiz Commercial — FAQ’s

 There are two options:

-- For spaces 750cbm (cubic meters) and above, a combination of model sizes is an effective means of ventilation and cooling.
+- For spaces 750cbm (cubic meters) and above, a combination of model sizes (the SW-AU-C-155 and SW-AU-C-110) is an effective means of ventilation and cooling.

-- For large spaces 2250 (cubic meters) and above, or those that need strong ventilation (chemicals or smoke inside); the SW-RAF10000 (or a combination of these) is most appropriate.
+- For large spaces 2250 (cubic meters) and above, or those that need strong ventilation (chemicals or smoke inside); the SW-AU-C-155 is most appropriate.
 It is not only our most powerful unit but also the most powerful on the market!

 8) Can the commercial ventilation system be thermostatically controlled?